 Assistant Webmaster Internship

 Premier Debate seeks regional recruiters for the 2017-18 debate season.
-Tasks of recruiters may include talking to students about Premier at tournaments and online, distributing merchandise to students, contacting coaches and compiling mailers.
-Pay is determined by job performance.
+Tasks of recruiters may include talking to students about Premier at tournaments and online, distributing merchandise to students, and contacting coaches.
+Pay is determined by performance.
+Involvement in the recruitment process greatly enhances one’s application for a summer teaching job.
 Apply here.

 Fill out this form to be considered for a staff position at Premier 2018.
 Spots are limited, so apply early to have the best chance!